Pastor: Rev. Ben Cameron, C.P.M.

 Holy Days — See bulletin

-30 minutes before all Masses on Sundays, Mondays, and Wednesdays
+20 minutes before all Masses on Sundays, Wednesdays. and Fridays

 Father Joseph L. Wheatley was assigned as pastor of St. Helen in Glasgow in 1937.
 After commuting from Louisville for ten years, he was able to establish a residence in Glasgow, becoming the first resident pastor in more than forty years.
 Father Wheatley also served the chapel at Mammoth Cave National Park.